-- The sharing of relevant information and dialogue on matters of mutual interest including departmental budgets, change initiatives and Council established priorities in a timely manner. - Upon request, Civic Departments and the Union will meet twice a year to discuss all matters of mutual interest. - 3.
+- 1. The sharing of relevant information and dialogue on matters of mutual interest including departmental budgets, change initiatives and Council established priorities in a timely manner. - 2.
+Upon request, Civic Departments and the Union will meet twice a year to discuss all matters of mutual interest. - 3.
+In recognition of the Union's interest in maintaining the efficiency of the work performed by its members, the Union may annually request a meeting with the Chief Administrative Officer, the Director of Corporate Support Services Department and the Manager of Labour Relations to discuss such issues. - 4.
 During the course of collective bargaining and until ratification of the Collective Agreement, the City affirms that it has no intention to contract out work beyond current levels.